I've been building PCs for 20 years — now I'd just buy a ...

 (Image credit: Future)

-As for gaming laptops I'd currently recommend, you can't go wrong with the Asus ROG Zephyrus G14, the MSI Cyborg 15 or the Alienware m18.
+If you're on the lookout for gaming laptops that I'd recommend, you can't go wrong with the Asus ROG Zephyrus G14, the MSI Cyborg 15, or the Alienware m18.

-Update: if you're looking for an excellent counterpount to everything I've just written, check out our friends at Tom's Hardware, who make a great case for why building your own PC is still a smart move.
+Update: If you’re interested in an excellent counterpoint to everything I've mentioned, I encourage you to check out our colleagues at Tom's Hardware, who present a compelling argument for why building your own PC still holds value.

-After putting my 4K-ready beast of a gaming rig on temporary life support, Im all too happy to play games on pre-built laptops
+After putting my amazing gaming rig on temporary life support, I’m completely at ease gaming on pre-built laptops

-Which obviously isnt to say buying one of the best laptops or a custom-built gaming PC cant come with its own pitfalls.
-For one thing, you usually pay a steep premium by letting a company assemble components you could probably put together yourself with a little research.
+This isn’t to suggest that purchasing one of the best laptops or a custom-built gaming PC won't come without challenges.
+Typically, there's a hefty premium for allowing a company to assemble the components that you could alongside a little research.

 More from Tom's Guide

-If you want to learn more, please visit our website laptop supply.
+If you have a desire to learn further, visit our website laptop supply.